 - It must be kept in mind that questionnaire questions in relevant circumstances should provide with a space to express neutrality of the participant while opining about a particular issue.
 In this manner, the flexibility of the questionnaire is taken care of.

-Category: Questionnaire Questions
+Self Questionnaire Questions